gevoulga/spring-boot-quickfixj/README.md

 public class QuotingService {

     @Qualifier("SESSION1") //this is not needed if only 1 session is defined in quickfixj.cfg
+    //If session is not named on the quickfixj file (ie SessionName=SESSION1)
+    //the SessionID string can be used instead:
+    //@Qualifier("FIX.4.0:SCompID/SSubID/SLocID->TCompID/TSubID/TLocID:Qualifier")
     @Autowired
     private ReactiveFixSession fixSession;